 Whenever a member covered by this agreement is subject to an administrative investigation, such investigation shall start within thirty (30) days after a person authorized by the County to initiate an investigation of the alleged misconduct has knowledge of the incident.
 The administrative investigation, including by Fire Rescue Administration and by County E.O.
 Office if applicable, must be complete and the subject employee notified of the result of the investigation within ninety (90) calendar days of initiating such investigation.
-If more time will be required to complete the investigation, the investigating officer shall explain, in writing, as to the need for the extension of the investigation to the union representative responsible for any and all union grievances.
+If more time will be required to complete the investigation, the investigation to the union representative responsible for any and all union grievances.
 Nothing in this Section applies to a criminal investigation performed by a law enforcement agency.
-The administrative investigation may be delayed and the time requirements will be tolled during a criminal investigation.
-An administrative investigation is officially initiated when the subject employee has been noticed by the investigating official, unless notice would reasonably compromise the investigation, in that case the such investigation is officially initiated upon being authorized by the Fire Rescue Chief or designee.
+The administrative investigation.
+An administrative investigation is officially initiated when the subject employee has been noticed by the investigating official, unless such notice would reasonably compromise the investigation, in that case the investigation is officially initiated upon being authorized by the Fire Rescue Chief or designee.
 The investigation will officially cease upon the written findings being approved by the Fire Rescue Chief or designee.